-Dimension Question Score Range Min Required Score Excellence Question 1 How well the proposal aligns with EIT Digital Focus Areas and Strategic Innovation Agenda?
-0-5 2 Question 2 How strong and disruptive is the proposal in the digital deep-tech domain?
-0-5 2 Impact Question 3 To which extent is the proposal contributing to entrepreneurial education?
-0-5 2 Question 4 How does the proposal help 0-5 2
+Dimension Question Score Range Minimum Required Score Excellence Question 1 How well is the proposal aligned with EIT Digital Focus Areas and Strategic Innovation Agenda?
+0-5 2 Question 2 How strong is the integration with the EIT Digital industrial ecosystem in the proposal?
+0-5 2 Question 3 To which extent is the proposal contributing to entrepreneurial education and IP valorisation?
+0-5 2 Impact Question 4 How does the proposal help to bridge the entrepreneurial gap between academia and industry?
+0-5 2 Question 5 How effectively does the proposal demonstrate its potential to attract industry participation and foster sustainable partnerships?
+0-5 2 Question 6 How well is the proposal aligned with the requirements (workplan, KPIs, topic, format, responsibilities)?
+0-5 2

-Dimension Question Score Range Min Required Score bridge the digital skill gap for participants?
-Question 5 How well is the proposal aligned with the requirements (workplan, KPIs, topic, financials, sustainability, format, responsibilities)?
-0-5 2 Incoloro autation Question 6 How precisely has the market been analysed?
-0-5 2 Implementation Question 7 How does the profile of the team members and previous experience in successfully implementing education activities ensure the proposal's successful implementation?
-0-5 2 Minimum Required Score 14/35
+Dimension Question Score Range Minimum Required Score Implementation Question 7 How precisely has the market been analysed?
+0-5 2 Question 8 How well will the activity be promoted to Partners, TTOs and researchers?
+0-5 2 Question 9 How does the profile of the team members and previous experience in successfully implementing entrepreneurial education activities ensure the proposal's successful implementation?
+0-5 2 Question 10 How innovative and engaging are the proposed methods and tools for delivering the activity?
+0-5 2 Minimum Required Score 20/50

-^{}Minimum Required Score' should be achieved in all the above categories for a proposal to proceed.
+\Minimum Required Score should be achieved in all the above categories for a proposal to proceed.